Travelex: 2019 - 2020 cyberattack

 On 16 January 2020, the company announced that it had managed to restore the automated order placement used by several UK high street banks and that it would relaunch its international money transfer service by the end of the month.
 On 17 January 2020, boss Tony D'Souza said, in a video message on a back-up website, that the IT system used by in-store staff was working again.

+It was reported that Travelex ended up paying the cyber criminals $2.3 million.

 2020 administration, restructuring and new ownership

 On 26 May 2020, Travelex announced a wave of redundancies citing the COVID-19 pandemic.

-In the months prior, Travelex had also faced the cyber incident of 31 Dec 2019 and serious fraud allegations at its then-parent, Finablr.
-At the time, CEO Tony D'Souza said:"While we remain unsure about what the future holds for Travelex, we know that we need to do everything we can in order to give the business the best chance of long-term viability.
-Sadly, this means that we anticipate that there will be a reduction in the number of roles and therefore employees, from several teams across our global business"On 15 June 2020, Travelex announced that it had terminated its attempt to sell itself, the action having been originally announced by the business on 13 May 2020.
+On 15 June 2020, Travelex announced that it had terminated its attempt to sell itself, the action having been originally announced by the business on 13 May 2020.

 On 30 June 2020, on the day they had been due, Travelex announced that it would be delaying the publication of its FY 2019 accounts.
 The business stated that its delayed completion of financial statements was owing to the cyber incident and implications of COVID-19.

 On 1 July 2020, Travelex ceased its international money transfer services in the UK and abroad, which had formerly been branded 'Travelex Wire'.

 On 6 August 2020, the business entered administration with PwC being appointed to multiple subsidiaries within the business that day.

 PwC later announced that Travelex had completed a debt restructuring.
 The deal provided £84m of new funding, reduced the business's debt and safeguarded 1,802 UK jobs and a further 3,635 globally.
 The deal also resulted in the majority of its UK store estate closing with immediate effect and 1,309 UK redundancies.
 As a result of the deal, Travelex was no longer a Finablr subsidiary, with the company now under the ownership of its debt holders.

 The acquiring of Travelex by its creditors went on to split the remaining business into two parts; OldCo and NewCo, together "New Travelex".
 It confirmed its intention to actively continue a number of components within the group including Africa, Asia, ATMs, Brazil, Middle East, outsourcing and wholesale; but also to place under review (and retain in administration) other formerly-core areas of the remaining business including but not limited to its business in North America, as well as European stores and UK stores.